potateros/uni-notes/index.md

 Note: These notes are for 2017 January intakes.
 Syllabus will most likely have changed since then.
 Use at your own discretion, but I hold zero liability for your passing of your exams.

+Also some of them are empty - I didn't have much notes for them.
+Hit me up to see if I got anything @ ericngu97[at]gmail.com or on my Twitter @potateros

 Enjoy! ✨

 ## Contents